Wood Burning Basics

 Lift the graphite paper occasionally to peek underneath, and make sure your tracing is showing up.
 You don’t want the lines to be too dark though.
 Adjust your pressure to keep your lines just a light gray color so you can see them, but not black dark.

 Once your design is transferred, it’s time to burn!

 Step 4: Burn your design

-Use a scrap piece to practice first.
+Before you start burning on your wood, use a scrap piece of wood to practice first.
+Every wood burning tool acts differently and is heated at different temperatures; by practicing you won’t be surprised by how the wood burning tool draws.
 Just make marks, lines, dots, curves to get a feel for the tool.